-Computer Science is part of the curriculum in the Lower School and is now an option at GCSE.
+Computer science and creative technology is part of the curriculum in the Lower School and now provides two options at GCSE.
 We consider computer science to be the fourth science; it is a discipline with established techniques and thinking skills that will last students a lifetime.
 It is important that students are given the chance to learn the workings of the digital systems that pervade their world.

 Students are introduced to computer science and creative technology in the Lower School, where they begin with an introduction to the fundamentals of computer science and move on to understanding and writing algorithms in a variety of languages including Python, p5 and Sonic Pi.
 All students will learn to build their own portfolio website using HTML and CSS, and use it to host their creations in virtual reality, the apps of the Adobe suite, videos, and research pieces.
 Electronics builds essential, practical making skills, while 3D modelling with CAD and CAM introduces students to laser cutting and 3D printing.
 They also gain experience with creating art, avatars and simple interactivity in virtual reality, in our state-of-the-art VR studio.